joaquinlpereyra/blog/content/cv/index.md

 ---

 # Joaquin Pereyra
-I am an application security engineer with 8 years of experience combining my knowledge of programming and engineer skills with my passion for information security.
+I am an **application security engineer** with **8 years of experience** combining my knowledge of programming and engineering skills with my passion for information security.
+I'm located at **Uruguay**, although I'm originally from Argentina.

-I'm working as a lead security auditor for [Coinspect](https://www.coinspect.com/).
-I take responsibility for audits process, including reviewing codebases for vulnerabilities, running systems to perform grey-box testing, programming in-house custom tools to look and confirm for issues, assess risks and threats and communicate with the client and our team.

-I have experience with a myriad of languages, although these days I feel most comfortable with **Golang**, **Rust** or **Python**.

 # Experience
 ## [Coinspect Security](https://www.coinspect.com/)